Recently, several readers have asked how they could customize their WordPress widget titles. The questions we’ll answer today include:

 By default, WordPress does not allow you to enter HTML into your widget titles.
 Let me back up to be a little more clear.
 You can enter HTML into your widget titles, but by default, WordPress will strip out all of your HTML code when you go to save your widget settings.

 Take a look at the image below to see four variations of the widget title to give you an idea as to what customizations are possible using the four methods we’re about to cover.

 Custom WordPress Widget Title – Method 1

-The first customization (shown above) is the easiest of all four methods.
+The first customization (shown below) is the easiest of all four methods.
 By simply using CSS, you can make numerous design tweaks to your widget title.

 The CSS code below is what was used on an older website of ours running WordPress and the Genesis Framework.
 Your specific class name and/or selector might be different.

 Unfortunately, this particular method will not allow you to make a widget title a hyperlink or make it clickable.
 You need to skip down to method 4 if you want to learn how to make your widget title clickable.